-Numbness and tingling in the arms and hands is a very common complaint I receive from my patients.
-The two most common causes I have observed is either a pinched nerve (in the neck, shoulder, chest, forearm, and/or wrist) or a “knot” in a shoulder or forearm muscle.
+Numbness and tingling in the arms and hands is a common complaint I hear from my patients.
+The two most common causes I have observed is either a pinched nerve (in the neck, shoulder, chest, forearm, and/or wrist) or a muscle knot in a shoulder or forearm muscle.

-The nerves in your arm and hand originate in the brain and travel down your spinal cord.
-They exit your spine in the neck and weave in and out of muscles to make their way down to your finger tips.
-Any misaligned bone (spinal, shoulder or elbow bone) or soft tissue structure like a muscle can compress or pinch your nerve and cause numbness.
-Once you find out where the nerve is being pinched you can get the proper therapy to take the pressure off the nerve.
+The nerves in your arm and hand come from you brain and travel down your spinal cord.
+The nerves then exit your spine in your neck and weave in and out of muscles to make their way down to your finger tips.
+Any misaligned bone (spinal, shoulder or elbow bone) or muscle can compress or pinch your nerve and cause numbness and tingling.
+Once you find out where the nerve is being pinched you can get the proper treatment to take the pressure off the nerve.

 Numbness/tingling is likely coming from a pinched nerve in your neck if: